How to Keyword Research - 9 Steps to Find the Perfect App Store Keywords (in 2021)

 The first, popularity, ensures that your app will actually get traffic if it ranks well in the keyword.
 The second, competitiveness, ensures your app will actually be able to get up the ranks into the top 10 or better yet, top 5 results.
 Mobile users tend to make a decision from the first few results and not scroll much below.

-We have a whole guide that explains our methodology for analyzing keywords.
+We have a complete guide that explains our methodology for analyzing keywords.
 Check it out: How to Choose the Right Keywords for App Store Optimization

 Turning Keywords into New Users